awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Updates.20180305.md

 1. Fixed a bug related to an incorrect `last_error_timestamp` value in the `aurora_replica_status` table\.

 1. Fixed a bug to avoid populating shared buffers with blocks belonging to temporary objects\.
-These blocks correctly reside in backend local buffers\.
+These blocks correctly reside in PostgreSQL backend local buffers\.

 1. Improved the performance of vacuum cleanup on GIN indexes\.

 1. Fixed a bug where in rare cases Aurora may exhibit 100% CPU utilization while acting as a replica of an RDS PostgreSQL instance even when the replication stream is idle\.

 1. Backported a change from PostgreSQL 11 which improves the cleanup of orphaned temporary tables\.
-Without this change, it is possible that in rare cases orphaned temporary tables can to lead to transaction ID wraparound\.
+Without this change, it is possible that in rare cases orphaned temporary tables can lead to transaction ID wraparound\.
 For more information, see this [PostgreSQL community commit](https://github.com/postgres/postgres/commit/246a6c8f7b237cc1943efbbb8a7417da9288f5c4)\.

 1. Fixed a bug where a Writer instance may accept replication registration requests from Reader instances while having an uninitialized startup process\.